The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 # Positionals

-Several actions in the kit deal more damage from the **side** of a boss, and several deal more from the **rear**.
+Some actions in the kit deal more damage from the **side** of a boss, and some deal more from the **rear**.
 You want to be sure to set up to hit these for extra damage whenever possible.

 #### How do I know if I'm at the **side** or **rear** of a target?